GaetanLepage/phd-manuscript/sections/3_ssl/3_multisource.typ

   )
 $

+The result is a mixture of $abs(Theta)$ gaussians centered at the actual #acr("DoA") angles.
+We chosen to set $sigma = 5°$.
-> @fig:ssl:multi_source:doa_gt_encoding shows an example of the DOA encoding scheme for a situation with two sources.
+@fig:ssl:multi_source:doa_gt_encoding shows an example of the DOA encoding scheme for a situation with two sources.

 #figure(